Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Our Approach

 \subsection{Problem Statement}

-We consider a wheeled robot navigating in the vicinity of a single human and unknown obstacles towards a local goal.
-The human has certain preferences about the navigation style of the robot that may change depending on navigational context.
-These navigation preferences can be expressed in the form of demonstrations, e.g., through a VR interface \cite{de_heuvel_learning_2022}.
-The robot should pursue a local goal location in the environment while performing collision avoidance, rendering this work into the scope of point navigation.
-We assume the position of the agent and human in the environment to be known.
-The robot observes its environment through a 2D lidar sensor.
-The sensor and goal information is processed by the navigation policy together with a preference vector, based on which the policy should generate style-adapted navigation behavior through velocity commands for the robot.
+We consider a wheeled robot navigating in the vicinity of a human and unknown obstacles, pursuing a local goal while avoiding collisions.
+The robot is controlled via continuous velocity commands.
+The human has certain preferences about the navigation style of the robot that may change depending on navigational context, such as task or time constraints, and which should be considered by the robot while navigating to the goal.
+These navigation preferences can be expressed both in the form of a preference vector and demonstrations.
+We assume the robot is provided a robot-centric goal location and can reliably estimate the human position, obstacles are perceived by the robot through 2D~lidar.
+The navigation policy processes sensor data and goal information along with a preference vector containing user preferences, allowing for on-the-fly behavior adaptation within a single policy.
+Our approach explicitly focuses on single-human interaction, personalizing robot behavior based on individual user preferences rather than group dynamics.
+Code for our approach is available online.\footnote{Code repository: \url{https://github.com/HumanoidsBonn/demo_enhanced_morl_nav}}